ADHD and Career Development: Empowering Neurodivergent Women

 Practicing Self-Compassion

 Finally, be kind to yourself.
-Recognize that everyone has strengths and weaknesses, and it's okay to struggle sometimes.
-Practice self-compassion by treating yourself with the same kindness and understanding that you would offer a friend.
+Recognize that everyone has strengths and weaknesses, and it's okay to struggle sometimes—practice self-compassion by treating yourself with the same kindness and understanding that you would offer a friend.
+Here is a good page on how to start.

 Mindfulness and Meditation